As a helpful resource, we will be offering a recorded version of some of our Speaker Series programs. See below for current offerings.

 Strategies and Tools to Use for Sharing About Down syndrome in Your Child's Classroom - Held on October 14, 2021

 Shannon Striner, one of our Board of Directors and a parent presented in this special Family Connections Session.
-If you would like to receive a copy of this presentation, email Shannon.
+If you would like to receive a copy of this presentation, email DSAP.

 -